coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 3.9.1 =

+* Fixed regression making it impossible to add Pro toggle blocks to toggle bar designer

+= 3.9 =

+This release aims to modernise and simplify all areas of the admin interface.

+* Admin related code refactored and hardened
+* Menu Locations are now shown as 'cards' and their appearance is now standardised across the plugin
+* Rename the "Sandbox" functionality to "Preview", expand its functionality and make it more prominent
+* Remove legacy code and scripts, fix all jQuery migrate issues

+= 3.8.1 =

+* Accessibility fix: Ensure IDs are applied to all necessary sub menus
+* Accessibility fix: Remove unnecessary instances of tabindex attribute

+= 3.8 =

+* Fix: PHP warning
+* Accessibility Improvement: Add aria-controls attribute to menu items with sub menus
+* Accessibility Improvement: Ensure any open sub menus are closed when the next top level menu item is tabbed to
+* Accessibility Improvement: Add aria-controls and aria-haspopup attributes to mobile toggle block
+* Accessibility Improvement: Apply focus to first item in mobile sub menu when opened
+* Accessibility Improvement: Trap focus within off canvas mobile menu when using keyboard navigation
+* Accessibility Improvement: Allow escape key to be used on the mobile close button to close menu
+* Accessibility Improvement: Restore focus to menu toggle block when closing mobile menu
+* Accessibility Improvement: Add aria-controls attribute to mobile menu close button
+* Accessibility Improvement: Add role, aria-modal and aria-hidden attributes to off canvas mobile menu
+* Improvement: Refactor Mobile Toggle (Standard) CSS to use flex styling

 = 3.7 =